fearfulsmtry/litany-of-horror/aswang-series.md

 # 📖 Aswang

-A multi-part folk horror story exploring the ancient terrors that still whisper in the shadows of the Philippines.
+A multi-part folk horror story exploring the ancient terrors that still whisper in the shadows.
+Set in rural Philippines.

 ---

 ## Story Synopsis

 Anna returns to her grandmother's village in the Philippines, pregnant and seeking closure after her lola's death.
-But the old prayers and older fears still hold power in this place, and something hungry watches from the darkness—something that remembers the taste of unborn children.
+But the old prayers and older fears still hold power in this place, and something hungry watches from the darkness.

 ---